heyshadowsmith/shadowsmith/content/articles/how-to-deploy-an-express-api-to-vercel.md

 ```
 touch vercel.json
 ```
-Using Vercel Platform version 2, specify your `index.js` file and the NPM module Vercel will use to turn it into a serverless function.
+Then using Vercel Platform version 2, specify your `index.js` file and the NPM module Vercel will use to turn it into a serverless function...
 ```json
 {
     "version": 2,